holmes-inputcheck/holmes-artifacts/README.md

 python3 retrieve_marketing.py [ < 1 minute]
 ```

-## Plotting the experiment results
+## Part 3: Plotting the experiment results

 In this section, we transform the CSV files fetched and parsed in the last step into the graphs and plots.